9 Types of Spots on Dog Eyes [With Pictures & Vet Advice]

 Learn more about Small Red Spots in a Dog’s Eyes.

-Most common medical conditions causing spots on dogs’ eyes
+8 pictures showing common conditions causing spots on dogs’ eyes

 1. Cataracts